quadsproject/quads/README.md

 ### Installing other QUADS Components

 #### QUADS Move Command
-   - QUADS relies on calling an external script, trigger or workflow to enact the actual provisioning of machines.
-You can look at and modify our [move-and-rebuild-hosts](/src/quads/tools/move_and_rebuild.py) tool to suit your environment for this purpose.
-Read more about this in the [move-host-command](#quads-move-host-command) section below.
+   - QUADS relies on the plugin architecture to provision and manage machines.
+The release workflow is handled by the `standard` release plugin (configured in `/opt/quads/conf/plugins.yml`) which coordinates with provisioner, hardware, and switch plugins.
+Read more about this in the [move-host-command](#quads-move-host-command) section below and the [Plugin Architecture Documentation](/docs/quads-plugins.md).

 ### Making QUADS Run
    - QUADS is a passive service and does not do anything you do not tell it to do.
 We control QUADS with [cron commands](/cron/quads).